Causal discovery in heavy-tailed models: Introduction and background

-The rest of the paper is organized as follows.
-Section~\ref{sec:scms} and~\ref{sec:evt} briefly review structural causal models and some important concepts from extreme value theory.
+The rest of the paper is organised as follows.
+Sections~\ref{sec:scms} and~\ref{sec:evt} briefly review structural causal models and some important concepts from extreme value theory.
 Section~\ref{sec:probaresults} contains a causal model for heavy-tailed distributions with {positive} coefficients.
 We prove that, given the underlying distribution, the causal tail coefficient allows us to distinguish between the causal scenarios shown in Figure~\ref{fig:6cases}.
 In Section~\ref{sec:causaldisc}, we introduce an algorithm named \emph{extremal ancestral search} (EASE) that can be applied to a matrix of causal tail coefficients and that retrieves the causal order of the true graph, in the population case.
 We prove that our algorithm estimates a causal order even in the case where the causal tail coefficients are estimated empirically from data, as the sample size tends to infinity.
-In Section~\ref{sec:extensions}, we first discuss the robustness properties of EASE in the presence of hidden confounders.
-Second, we generalize the results of the previous sections to the case of a structural causal model with {real-valued} coefficients.
+In Section~\ref{sec:extensions}, we first generalise the results of the previous sections to the case of a structural causal model with {real-valued} coefficients.
 To do that, we introduce a more general causal tail coefficient that is sensitive to both the upper and lower tail of the variables.
-Section~\ref{sec:numerical_results} contains experiments on simulated data and real-world applications.
+Second, we discuss the robustness properties of EASE in the presence of hidden confounders.
+Third, we analyse the properties of the causal tail coefficient when the noise variables have different tail indices.
+Section~\ref{sec:numerical_results} contains experiments on simulated data and real-world applications. \ifjournal{ All proofs of the main paper are given in the Supplementary Material \citep{gnesupp2019}.
+Sections~\ref{app:regvar} to~\ref{app:financial_dynamics} are in the Supplementary Material. }\else{ The Appendix consists of six sections.
+Section~\ref{app:regvar} summarises important facts about regularly varying random variables.
+Section~\ref{app:proofs} contains the proofs of the results of the paper.
+Section~\ref{app:minimax_search} illustrates how the EASE algorithm retrieves a causal order of a DAG.
+Section~\ref{app:simulation_experiments} describes the settings used in the simulation study.
+Section~\ref{app:additional_figs} contains additional figures and tables.
+Section~\ref{app:financial_dynamics} presents further results for Section~\ref{sec:financial}.